dice-group/PruneCEL/README.md

-Third, use embedding and knowledge graphs to get pre-trained model, we also provide well-trained pre-trained model(https://zenodo.org/records/14720524).
+Third, use embedding and knowledge graphs to get pre-trained model, we also provide well-trained pre-trained model for Drill(https://zenodo.org/records/14720524).

 In the end, run Drill.

 ## 6. Details Experiment III